mnori/emb0x/README.md

 i run my commands on windows with git bash

-you probably need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder
+you need to run dotnet migrations when it's the first time - `./migrate.sh` in the `bin/` folder

 # useful addresses
 - visit http://localhost:5000/Upload when the docker containers look happy to try uploading stuff